 The changing character of our increasingly scientific and technologically dependent society requires a science curriculum to match – one that will adequately prepare students for life and work in the 21st century.
 In setting the direction for learning, the curriculum must prepare all students to be citizens who can confidently engage with science on a personal and a societal level.
 It must also prepare sufficient students for careers in science.

+Curious Minds from the Ministry of Business, Innovation and Employment supports activities, projects and programmes that work with communities, businesses and educators to boost engagement between science, technology and society.
 The Participatory Science Platform encourages communities and scientists to work together on collaborative research projects.
 These projects not only have scientific value but are also relevant to local concerns and provide excellent teaching and learning opportunities for those who get involved.

 The New Zealand Association for Women in the Sciences encourages women to use and develop their scientific abilities and to achieve their full potential.

-The Ministry for Women's website includes a new directory that identifies opportunities for girls to get exposure to science, technology and engineering.
+The Ministry for Women's website includes a directory that identifies opportunities for girls to get exposure to science, technology and engineering.

 The Eureka!
 Sir Paul Callaghan Awards are designed to encourage and develop young leaders within the STEM subject areas.
 These students hold the future of New Zealand in their hands.